|At the turn of the century, handsome carriages wait outside the fashionable Holland House Hotel -- NYPL Collection|

 The café was decorated, according to The New York Times, “in Louis Quinze style.”
 The salmon-and-gold painted ceiling was supported by a long row of columns and “In spite of its size--25 by 50 feet—the dining hall seems delightfully cozy.”
 The Tribune noted that “Electric lights in crystal globes hang from oxidized silver chandeliers above every table in the room.”

 On the same floor were drawing rooms in white and gold, and the “gilt room”—an Elizabethan-style banquet room--towards the rear which was an exact reproduction of the Gilt Room in the London hotel.
 A buffet room on this level was done in Italian Renaissance style.

 |The Gilt Room was an exact copy of the room of the same name in London's Holland House hotel -- NYPL Collection|

 The main dining room was on the third floor, fitted with mirrors around the room.
 Over each was a reproduction Wattean tapestry.

-W. & J. Sloane had provided the custom carpeting for the 350 guest rooms which The Times said “are all beautifully furnished and decorated.”
+W. & J. Sloane had provided the custom carpeting for the 350 guest rooms which The New York Times said “are all beautifully furnished and decorated.”
 There was a staff of 180 “below stairs” where, among the marvels of the hotel, was a cellar stocked with $350,000 worth of wine.